rahulkumarsingh73690/docs-3/docs/admin-ui-features.md

 ## Admin Users

-User management functionality for creating & modifying users, adding roles & permissions, locking users or updating their passwords can be enabled by registering `AdminUsersFeature` plugin:
+User management functionality for creating & modifying users, assigning Roles & Permissions, locking users or updating their passwords can be enabled by registering `AdminUsersFeature` plugin:

 ```csharp
 Plugins.Add(new AdminUsersFeature());